 - less of a desire to eat

-- feel calmer, relaxed, or drowsy
+- feeling calmer, relaxed, or drowsy

-- feel comfortable and content
+- feeling comfortable and content

 - Check-in regularly with a body scan.
 When I started mediating, I learned how to do a body scan.
 Instead of doing a full body scan, I focus the scan on my stomach to see where I am fullness-wise.
 This wasn’t an after-every-bite type of thing but rather a few times while eating.